KieraLynn/Supplementary-material/README.md

-Some footnotes are writtern in Chinese.
+Some footnotes were writtern in Chinese.